LucasZhengrui/Enterprise_Software_Dev/README.md

 * Edit the summary of disaster data
 * Archive the data
 * Recover the data
-* Differert views for the data
+* Different views for the data (Maps, pie graph, and line chart)
 * Message system station
 * User list
 * Login and register